splashdot/splashdot.github.io/sodinokibi/index.md

 ![alt text](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/sodinokibi/images/virtual_alloc_3.PNG)

-At the next run I will hit the call to `VirtualProtect`, and the section will have our upacked PE:
+At the next run I will hit the call to `VirtualProtect`, and the dump will have our upacked PE:

 ![alt text](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/sodinokibi/images/unpacked_1.PNG)